dafer45/TBTK/doc/Manual.md

 The Stream interface has three different output channels called Streams::out, Streams::log, and Streams::err.
 The Streams::out and Streams::err channels are by default equivalent to *cout* and *cerr* and is meant for standard out put and error output, respectively.
 In addition, the two buffers are forked to the Streams::log buffer which by default does nothing.
-However, it is possible to make Streams::log wirte to an output file by typing
+However, it is possible to make Streams::log write to an output file by typing
 ```cpp
 	Streams::openLog("Logfile");
 ```
-To ensure that all information is writen to file at the end of a calculation, a corrsponding close call should be made at the end of the program
+To ensure that all information is written to file at the end of a calculation, a corresponding close call should be made at the end of the program
 ```cpp
 	Streams::closeLog();
 ```